ignatiusmb/elements/README.md

 Pagination element handles all the complicated and unnecessary stuff for us, including all the edge cases.
 We just need to pass in the necessary props and handle the actual items slicing ourself.

-- `store` - a Svelte store to manage the state of the current paginated index.
+- `store` - a Svelte store to manage the state of the current paginated index
 - `total` - usually just the `.length` of your data array
 - `bound` - maximum number of items per page
 - `increment` - number of items to skip every next/prev page